 “That book is not for sale.”

 I jumped from the sudden fright.
-The shop’s proprietor stood at my shoulder, calmly observing the book as one would observe a lion caged in a zoo.
+The shop’s proprietor stood at my shoulder, cautiously observing the book as one would watch a lion caged in a zoo.

 “Then,” I said, collecting my composure, “why do you have it on display?”